Sup2point0/Assort/~writing/origins.md

     <td align="center"> <b> Figure ? </b> &ensp; Log-scale graph of unique usernames with respect to character limit and set size. </td>
   </tr>
 </table>

+Without capitalisation, the alphabet has 26 characters.
+Including numerals, we take the character set to have 36 characters.
+From a purely mathematical perspective, this already provides far too many unique usernames to ever come close to running out, even with character limits in place.
+With capitalisation, this expands to 52 characters.
+Including all of the characters that are indicated on a standard QWERTY keyboard (ignoring unprinted or unindicated keyboard combinations), we reach 94 characters.

 <br>